 Kirk & Sarah…

 Sarah is a graphic designer and painter.
 She lived in Georgia for a few years after college where she pursued studies as an illustrator before moving to Pennsylvania.
-In Pittsburgh she worked for a specialty item company as an “in-house” designer.
-In 1999 she migrated to Orlando, Florida to join the design team of the Campus Ministry of Cru where she spent the next 14 years.
+In Pittsburgh she worked for a specialty item printing company as an “in-house” graphic artist.
+In 1999 she migrated to Orlando, Florida to join the graphic design team of the Campus Ministry of Cru where she spent the next 14 years.
 A few of those years she was Art Director overseeing all design elements of the Campus Ministry creative team at Cru headquarters.
 With Friday Arts Project she has continued her design efforts and increased pursuing her love of painting with oils.

 Kirk—along with a NYU Film student—started the arts ministry Transform for the Metro Campus Ministry two years after he arrived in New York City in 1998.
 For ten years he lived in Manhattan working with collegiate and professional artists.
 He was a member of the board of directors for the International Arts Movement from 2005 to 2008—serving as its president for 1 year.
 While living in Orlando, Florida, Kirk did two years of seminary work at Reformed Theological Seminary; the equivalent of a Theological Studies degree (though he is contemplating more study).
 He used this opportunity to take some of the ideas in cultural engagement and the arts through a more rigorous theological structure.